edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

 </summary>

-- We typically want to save iterations of our data at multiple stages in the workflow, and will rarely complete analysis in a single interactive session.
+- We typically want to save iterations of our data at multiple stages in the workflow, and will rarely complete an analysis in a single interactive session.

 - Therefore, we need to be able to save and import the objects that we create.

-- The canonical way to store R objects, such as the `fd` object we have created, is in “R’s custom binary format called RDS” (Wickhama and Grolemund, 2017).
+- The canonical way to store R objects, such as the `fd` object we have created, is in “R’s custom binary format called RDS” (Wickham and Grolemund, 2017).

 - The functions to save and read RDS objects are straightforward: